Waffleboy/Simple-Stock-Dashboard/README.md

 pip install requirements.txt -r
 ```

-## How to Use

-### 3 Simple Steps
+## How to Use - 3 Simple Steps

-1) Edit the 'stockname' column in input.csv with the symbols of the stock that you want to track.
+1. Edit the 'stockname' column in input.csv with the symbols of the stock that you want to track.

-The other columns, boughtprice and boughtamount are optional.
+  *The other columns, boughtprice and boughtamount are optional.

-boughtprice: price you bought the stock for
+  *boughtprice: price you bought the stock for
-boughtamount: amount of stock bought at specified price
+  *boughtamount: amount of stock bought at specified price

-2) In the main folder, run app.py
+2. In the main folder, run app.py

 ```python
 python app.py
 ```

-3) Navigate to http://localhost:5000 and see your dashboard!
+3. Navigate to http://localhost:5000 and see your dashboard!